 The film’s sure advantage is Slate, whose dramatic range comes as a nice surprise after a multitude of tiny, comedic roles on the small screen (“Saturday Night Live,” “Parks and Recreation,” “Bob’s Burgers”).
 With “Obvious Child” she tremendously displays a much more vulnerable and empathetic side.
 Donna’s comedy is not just a tool to keep people at bay, or a way to joke herself out of a serious life.
 Vulnerability is a part of who she is, and it’s a definite factor in her act.
 When Donna learns that she is pregnant, the situation throws her for a loop and she is put through some serious emotional mood swings.
 It’s a teary scene that proves most affective when Donna visits the clinic and schedules the big appointment, coincidentally and very anti-romantically, on Valentine’s Day.
 Here, Slate provides us with a character who has walls built up, but ones that can easily come crashing down.

 The choice to terminate a pregnancy is rarely shown in our culture, especially rare in movies.
-Simply mentioning “abortion” seems to remain taboo in mainstream American cinema (again, referring to it as an a-word is just downright cowardly).
+Simply mentioning “abortion” seems to remain taboo in mainstream American cinema (again, ).
 It’s a shame that in this day and age a film like “Obvious Child” is considered revolutionary and groundbreaking by Hollywood standards.
 Nevertheless, filmmakers should take note of Robespierre’s candour and join the club of young, female culture makers to produce more thought-provoking entertainment, in order to create a larger progressive perspective in today’s pop culture-ridden society.

 One mustn’t forget that one of the greater accomplishments of “Obvious Child” involves its understanding to make familiar ingredients work just fine on their own terms, seeming effortless by putting someone extremely charismatic, with a knack for ad-libbing, in the lead.
 It’s a film about the behaviour of its comically downtrodden heroine, that has the ability to defy her dramas with jokes, and the wonderful support group of friends and family that surround her, helping her deal with the vicissitudes of modern life, that can sometimes act as an ambush.